lipx1508/muffin/README.md

 Currently not, planning on porting it actually.

 ## License
 muffin is licensed by Apache 2.0, so it supports free commercial use.
-For more info see [LICENSE.md](LICENSE.MD)
+For more info see [the license file](LICENSE).